Outstanding Faculty Advising Award

 - number of years as an active academic adviser.

 - A new nomination form will be posted in January

 - up to five supportive letters, including at least one from a student.

 University Hall 126

-Previous recipients include Gene Burns, Mike Minnick, Daniel Spencer, Cynthia Garthwait, Paul Lauren, Lisa Eby, and Jennifer McNulty.
+Previous recipients include Cara Nelson, Gene Burns, Mike Minnick, Daniel Spencer, Cynthia Garthwait, Paul Lauren, Lisa Eby, and Jennifer McNulty.